across the world

 5. Brandon Gray, CPA | Partner at Banks, Gray and Crumpler PLLC & CEO of Firm360

 As a partner at a public accounting firm, Accounts Receivable is a large part of my job, whether I like it or not.
 If you don’t collect the revenue from your clients, you will not stay in business for long since we all know that cash flow is the lifeblood of the business.
 We have used various processes and systems over the years from one extreme of hand-written time tracking and invoice templates in Microsoft Office to the other extreme of completely integrated time tracking and invoicing.

-The systems that have worked the best for us are the ones that are tightly integrated into our daily processes.
-If my staff has to go into some other system to duplicate-enter their time for billing, sometimes it gets lost.
+The systems that are the best for integrates efficiently into our daily processes.
+If my staff has to duplicate-enter their time for billing, if they lose any data.

 – Another important feature is around collections.
 We can have over 20% of our annual revenue in our unpaid Accounts Receivables at any given time.
-The systems that automatically remind us to make collections calls, or even better send notifications to past due clients automatically, are the ones that have the best impact on our ability to get paid in a timely manner.
+Look for platforms that automatically notifies us to make collections calls, or send notifications to past due clients.
+It will have the best impact on getting our payments on time.